DavePearce/Homepage/content/blog/2011/a-problem-structural-subtyping-an-recusive-types.md

 ---
 date: 2011-02-15
 title: "A Problem with Structural Subtyping and Recusive Types"
-draft: true
+draft: false
 ---

-One problem causing me a headache is how to implement [structural subtyping](http://wikipedia.org/wiki/Structural_type_system) for [recursive types](http://wikipedia.org/wiki/recursive_data_type) (which I first blogged about [here](http://whiley.org/2010/09/19/normalising-recursive-data-types/)).
+One problem causing me a headache is how to implement [structural subtyping](http://wikipedia.org/wiki/Structural_type_system) for [recursive types](http://wikipedia.org/wiki/recursive_data_type) (which I first blogged about [here](/2010/09/19/normalising-recursive-data-types/)).
 The following example illustrates the basic idea:

 ```whiley
 define Link as { int data, LinkedList next }